marcelocenerine/paint-shop/README.md

 **timeout defaults to 5 seconds if not provided*

 >*Note:* There are some sample input files available in the classpath under `/samples/` that can be used for testing.
+The `20x1000_feasible.txt` and `40x10000_feasible.txt` files in particular can be used to see the difference in running time between both algorithms.

 ### Bonus

 - **Extensibility:** new sheens can be introduced without requiring any changes to the parsing/solving algorithms.
-Just need to add a new subtype for the `Sheen` trait
+Just need to add a new subtype for the `Sheen` sealed trait
 - **Benchmarks:** [JMH](http://openjdk.java.net/projects/code-tools/jmh) benchmarks for the brute force algorithm with chart generation available in the `benchmark` submodule